disha-satpute/MySQL/Notes/sql_operators.md

 **7. Other Operators -**
 These operators are used in specific contexts, often involving subqueries.

-EXISTS: Returns TRUE if a subquery returns any rows.
+EXISTS : Returns TRUE if a subquery returns any rows.
 ```sql
 SELECT * FROM Employees WHERE EXISTS (SELECT * FROM Departments WHERE DepartmentID = Employees.DepartmentID);
 -- Returns employees who belong to an existing department
 ```

-ANY: Compares a value to any value in a list or subquery.
+ANY : Compares a value to any value in a list or subquery.
 ```sql
 SELECT * FROM Employees WHERE Salary > ANY (SELECT Salary FROM Employees WHERE DepartmentID = 3);
 -- Returns employees whose salary is greater than any employee in department 3
 ```

-ALL: Compares a value to all values in a list or subquery.
+ALL : Compares a value to all values in a list or subquery.
 ```sql
 SELECT * FROM Employees WHERE Salary > ALL (SELECT Salary FROM Employees WHERE DepartmentID = 3);
 -- Returns employees whose salary is greater than all employees in department 3
 ```

-SOME: Synonym for ANY, used to compare a value to a list or subquery.
+SOME : Synonym for ANY, used to compare a value to a list or subquery.
 ```sql
 SELECT * FROM Employees WHERE Salary > SOME (SELECT Salary FROM Employees WHERE DepartmentID = 3);
 -- Returns employees whose salary is greater than at least one employee in department 3